Gaming

 Dot Esports Expands Its In-Depth Coverage Of Competitive Gaming To Spanish-Speaking Fans

-Dot Esports, leading online publication and community page covering esports and competitive gaming, today announces the launch of Dot Esports Español.
+Dot Esports, a leading online publication and community page covering esports and competitive gaming, today announces the launch of Dot Esports Español.
 Following upon the success of Dot Esports Brasil, Dot Esports Español will bring the best esports coverage online to Spanish-speaking esports fans around the globe.

 The all-in-one competitive gaming platform offers members in-depth coverage of esports personalities, breaking news, events, and stories about the games – as well as the people playing them.
 Dot Esports is home to some of the industry’s most popular games, including League of Legends, which, according to most recent figures, has an active player base of over 80 million monthly players.
 That’s about 27 million players every day.